1. Remember: There are no rules. None.

 There is no right way (including this one).
 There is no wrong way.
-There is only your way.
+There is only your way...the way that works for you, today.

 2. Get out of your own way.

-Ask any element of your being that is logical, analytical, critical, cynical, doubt-filled or judgmental to step aside for the duration of your projected writing time.
+Ask any part of you that is logical, analytical, critical, cynical, doubt-filled or judgmental to step aside for the duration of your projected writing time.

 3. Leap into the void...and trust.

 Don’t worry about being polite, appropriate or correct.
 Don’t worry about making sense.
+Don't worry about the next word, paragraph, chapter or scene.
+Don't worry about the ending.
+Don't worry about the beginning.
 Don’t worry about anything.
-Just blurt it out.
+Just blurt it out...moment by moment, breath by breath, word by word.

 3a.
 Listen...and always go with your first thoughts.

 Second thoughts and second-guessing come from that part of your mind that is judgmental or censoring.
-Trust that what’s coming to you is what calls out to be expressed.
+Trust that what’s coming to you is what calls out to be expressed in this moment.
 Allow it to be expressed.
 Trust it and surrender to it.
+Fully and unconditionally.

 1. Don't force your words into a straitjacket.